Experiencing the Australian Open: A Journey Worth Taking

 The Scale of Melbourne Park: A Tennis City

-If you’re attending the Australian Open for the first time, prepare for scale.
+If you’re attending the Australian Open for the first time, prepare for the scale.

 On television, it may look big.
-In person, it felt enormous.
+In person, it feels enormous.

 On my first full day, I underestimated that size and missed Jannik Sinner’s practice by minutes.
 Lesson learned: planning matters!